Most of the time cavities are due to a combination of:

 Dentistry for Kids recommends a diet low in sugar and regular brushing.
 These two practices will greatly help prevent dental decay.
 By reducing the number of times your child snacks, you can also help to reduce the risk of cavities

 Every time a child eats, an acid reaction occurs inside their mouth as the bacteria metabolizes the sugars in the food.
 This reaction lasts approximately 20 minutes.
 During this time the acid environment can destroy the tooth structure, eventually leading to cavities.
 By reducing the number of times a child snacks you can reduce the number of exposures to this process and therefore reduce their risk for dental decay.
 Therefore, the fewer times during the day a child eats, the less often this reaction will occur.

 3) Improving Oral Hygiene

-Improving oral hygiene is critical to reducing the amount of time the cavity causing bacteria stay on your child’s teeth.
+Improving oral hygiene is critical to reducing the amount of time the cavity-causing bacteria stay on your child’s teeth.
 A proper oral hygiene routine involves brushing twice daily (don’t forget to brush your tongue too!) and flossing once daily.
 Do not feel obligated to wait until bedtime to brush and floss your child’s teeth.
-Nighttime brushing and flossing must simply done after the last snack or meal has been eaten.
+Nighttime brushing and flossing must simply be done after the last snack or meal has been eaten.